Bicycle insurance

 What won’t bicycle insurance cover?

-Most bicycle insurance policies come with exclusions.
-This means your policy may not cover you if:
+Most bicycle insurance policies come with exclusions – things your policy may not cover you for.
+Typically, these include if:

 - You can’t prove you’re the owner of the bike

-- Cosmetic damage like scratches and dents doesn’t prevent the bike from working
+- The damage is cosmetic – just scratches and dents that don’t prevent the bike from working

-- The bike is lost or damaged while you’re under the influence of drugs or alcohol.
+- The bike was lost or damaged while you were under the influence of drugs or alcohol

 When you compare cycle insurance quotes, consider the exclusions and decide whether these are relevant to you.